-All teachers, substitute teachers, teacher aides, catechists, school and parish staff must be trained.
+All teachers, substitute teachers, teacher aides, catechists, school and parish staff, and 3rd party vendors must be trained.
 Additionally parents who are involved directly with children need Virtus training.
 This includes, but is not limited to, parents who serve as coaches, room parents, field trip chaperones, and those who work at school events such as school parties and Field Day.